What is Offline Ticket (Offline Mode)?

 Read the full NCR Counterpoint Knowledge Base article here on offline ticket entry.

-If you have further questions, please don’t hesitate to call Support: 800-417-3030 option 2 or fill out our contact us form here.
-We have multiple certified Counterpoint Technicians happy to assist you!
+If you have further questions, please don’t hesitate to call support at 800-417-3030 option 2 or fill out our Contact Us Form.
+We have multiple certified Counterpoint technicians happy to assist you!

-*Editors Note: This post was originally published in June of 2015 and has been revamped and updated for accuracy.
+*Editors Note: This post was originally published in June of 2015 and has been updated for accuracy.